 When applied topically, this vitamin promotes collagen formation and mitigates the effects of free radicals.

 Collagen is a structural support protein that is essential for firm, youthful skin.
 Overall, the amount of collagen in the skin tends to decline with age, an ongoing process that is accelerated by a number of factors like sunlight, smoking, free radicals, and inflammation.

-Besides its uses in photo rejuvenation, vitamin C has also been shown to be of benefit in patients with acne, both helping to prevent and reduce acne lesions.
 The antioxidant properties of vitamin C can help your immune system eliminate or reduce inflammation by warding off free radicals.
 Topical application of vitamin C can also fade post-breakout red marks by improving skin’s natural healing response.

 - Increase the effectiveness of your sunscreens and boosts your skin’s defense against UV exposure